 Ivory silk tree lilacs do not resemble any other lilacs you might have in your garden.
 Also called Japanese tree lilac, the ‘Ivory Silk’ cultivar is a large, rounded shrub with very large clusters of off-white flowers.
-But Ivory Silk Japanese lilac is not trouble free.
+Ivory Silk Japanese lilac is not trouble free, however.
 Although the problems with Japanese tree lilacs are few and far between, you’ll want to know about treating problems in Ivory Silk lilac should they arise.

 Ivory Silk Japanese Lilac